mainwp/mainwp/readme.txt

 6. The Groups Screen

 == Changelog ==

+= 2.0.27 - 9-7-2015 =
+* Added: Confirmation before Upgrading Plugins and Themes
+* Added: Scan child sites for known issues
+* Updated: Success message after adding a new child site and reconnecting a disconnected child site
+* Updated: Welcome Panel layout on the main and individual child site dashboard

 = 2.0.26 - 8-31-2015 =
 * Fixed: Element title for the Available Updates status in the Manange Sites page